chiheb08/openwebUI-Kubernetes/README.md

    - Expose Open WebUI using a Kubernetes Service.
    - See `openwebui-service.yaml` for the configuration.

+## Step 4: Set Up RBAC

+1. **Create a Role for Ollama:**
+   - Define a role for Ollama.
+   - See `ollama-role.yaml` for the configuration.

+2. **Create a RoleBinding for Ollama:**
+   - Bind the role to Ollama.
+   - See `ollama-rolebinding.yaml` for the configuration.

 ## Step 5: Deploy the Applications